senecajs/seneca-maintain/README.md

 This maintenance tool can be run alongside existing tests, by including the above code snippet within your test script (usually `index.test.js` or similar).

-Run the script simply with node followed by the path to your test file:
+Run the script with Jest (see More Examples below), or simply with node and the path to your test file:

 ```bash
 $ node <index.test.js>